Marcross Drive, Sunderland, Tyne And Wear SR3 2RE

 Parents should be aware that the Academy will take any reasonable action to ensure the safety of its pupils.
 In cases where the Academy has reason to be concerned that a child may be subject to ill-treatment, neglect or other forms of abuse, staff have no alternative but to follow the Local Safeguarding Children’s Board procedures and inform Children’s Services of their concern.
 We aim to work closely with parents and external services to ensure our children have the best life chances.

-Designated Safeguarding Leads: Principal: Paula Thompson Vice Principal: Sarah Armstrong
+Designated Safeguarding Leads: Executive Principal: Paula Thompson Head of School: Sarah Armstrong

 Designated Governor: Chair: Rev. Dave Tolhurst